hkustDingHe/hkustDingHe.github.io/_pages/members.md

 <br>
 Assistant Professor, PI **[CV](https://hkustDingHe.github.io/files/HeDingCV.pdf)**
 <br/><br/>
 I got my PhD degree (majored in Marine Organic Geochemistry; supervised by Professor Rudolf Jaffé and co-supervised by Professor Bernd R.T.
 Simoneit) from Florida International University in 2014.
 I worked as a Postdoctoral Fellow at Department of Marine Science (supervised by Professor Patricia Medeiros) from University of Georgia from 2014 to 2016.
-I worked as a visiting researcher at Tongji University in 2016, and a Hundred Talent Professor at Zhejiang University from 2016 and join in HKUST in 2021.
+I worked as a visiting researcher at Tongji University in 2016, and a Hundred Talent Professor at Zhejiang University &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&nbsp;from 2016 and join in HKUST in 2021.
 I have established a DREAM group at HKUST.
 <br/><br/>
 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&nbsp;Email: <dinghe@ust.hk>